JohnObama24/JohnObama24/README.md

 # 💫 About Me:
-Junior developer exploring the worlds of web, game, and mobile development
+Hi, I'm John Obama!
+I'm a junior developer exploring the worlds of web, game, and mobile development

 ## 🌐 Socials: